Fr. Dennis Rigney

 Assigned as follows:

-Summary of Abuse Allegations against Father Dennis Rigney:
+Summary of Sexual Abuse Allegations against Fr.
+Dennis Rigney:

+Fr.
+Dennis Rigney was ordained a priest in 1966, who served in multiple parishes in the Diocese of Allentown.
 While it is true that Father Dennis Rigney worked in various administrative positions for most of his 35 year career as a priest, he also had multiple assignments in parish ministry.
-Additionally, while his assignment history was discussed in great length in the August 2018 grand jury report, where he was assigned to live (“in residence”) was not listed.
+Additionally, while his assignment history was discussed in great length in the August 2018 Grand Jury report, where he was assigned to live (“in residence”) was not listed.
 It is entirely possible he lived and did supply ministry at parishes not listed above.